Bhargav141922/Regression-Projects/README.md

 # Regression-Projects
-This repository contains projects on Regression and Statistical concepts
+This repository contains projects on Regression and Statistical concepts.